gerwathome/spe_compar_soln7/README.md

 # spe_compar_soln7

-This project is a learning exercise for myself.
+This project is put on hold for a while, as what I really wanted to do was build an LGR in ***flow***, but that functionality is not yet supported.
+It is a learning exercise for myself.
 The plan is:

 1. Download SPE21221.
 This is the simulation comparative solution project number 7, which deals with modeling horizontal wells.
 2. Use tesseract-ocr / manual editing to digitize the tables